finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Choice Condition

-The Rosetta DSL support language features to handle the correlated existence or absence of attributes with regards to other attributes.
+The Rosetta DSL provides language features to handle the correlated existence or absence of attributes with regards to other attributes.
 Those use-cases were deemed frequent enough and handling them through basic boolean logic components would have created unnecessarily verbose, and therefore less readable, expressions.

 #### Choice